wallacekelly-da/daml/docs/source/tools/navigator/index.rst

 .. image:: images/choice-exercise.png
   :width: 85%
   :align: center
-  :alt: The Contract Details view with the Mergeb choice selected.
+  :alt: The Contract Details view with the Merged choice selected.

 Or